swcarpentry/git-novice/_episodes/04-changes.md

 So let's do that now.
 It is good practice to always review our changes before saving them.
 We do this using `git diff`.
-This shows us the differences between the current state of the file and the most recently saved version:
+This shows us the differences between the current state of the file and the most recently committed (or staged) version:

 ~~~
 $ git diff